tidalcycles/tidal-doc/docs/patternlib/tour/alteration.md

 Type: linger :: Pattern Time -> Pattern a -> Pattern a
 ```

 `linger` is similar to `trunc`, in that it truncates a pattern so that only the first fraction of the pattern is played.
-However unlike trunk, `linger` repeats that part to fill the remainder of the cycle.
+However unlike trunc, `linger` repeats that part to fill the remainder of the cycle.

 For example this repeats the first quarter, so you only hear a single repeating note:
 ```haskell